The latest Cenla COVID-19 cases, information, testing locations

 A person is presumed recovered if: 1) it has been more than 14 days since he/she tested positive and he/she is not currently in the hospital or deceased (when hospital status is known), or 2) it has been more than 21 days since he/she tested positive and he/she is not deceased (when hospital status is unknown).

-LDH will update recovery data weekly on Mondays.
+LDH will update recovery data once a week.

 Male: 52.00% / Female: 48.00%

 Governor John Bel Edwards has issued a mask mandate for the state of Louisiana beginning Monday, July 13.
 READ MORE HERE for FAQ and more information on the mandate.

 Contact your doctor if you have any symptoms or if you have possibly come in contact with someone with COVID-19.